 - the cost of the IBMS Certificate of Achievement Part I or II portfolio (£125)

-- one year's IBMS Associate membership fees for the year in which the candidate is successful
+- IBMS Associate membership fees for the year in which the candidate is successful

 How to Apply